 This idea of Allah changing His mind needs a little background.
 Muhammad began his missionary work in Mecca, where he preached for 12 years with little success.
-When his wife died, he lost the political protection of her family and he fled Mecca to avoid assassination.
+When a supportive uncle who was a powerful tribal leader died, Muhammad began to suffer ever-increasing verbal and physical attacks from the polytheists.
+He eventually fled Mecca to avoid assassination.

-He and his followers settled in Medina, some 300 miles away, where Muhammad built his first mosque – he hadn’t been allowed to build one in Mecca.
+He and his followers settled in Medina, some 300 miles away, where Muhammad built his first mosque, something he had not been allowed to do in Mecca.

 Nope.
 This guy Muhammad often contradicted himself, something no God-sent prophet would ever do.
 When they pointed this out to Muhammad, he had no answer, but fortunately, Allah did.

 As Allah frequently did, He came to Muhammad’s rescue with a new revelation specific to the problem at hand.
 This one is called the abrogation verse, to abrogate meaning to supersede, to cancel and is a pretty sophisticated word for the supposedly illiterate Muhammad.

 In my opinion, this particular revelation not only saved the day for Muhammad, it saved Islam.
 For our purposes of understanding the Koran, it’s the most important revelation in the Koran.
 It is verse 2:106:

 “For whatever verse We might abrogate or consign to oblivion, We bring a better one or the like of it.
 Are you not aware that Allah is All-Powerful?“ (M pg.
 21. Allah always speaks in the royal “We.”)